 There is an inevitable desire to lie when you are writing a resume no matter what kind of job you are looking for.
 It is pretty easy to understand because applicants try to show off and win the competition and many of them believe that all the means for achieving that goal are good.
 If you have ever written a resume for yourself to apply for a job you have felt that temptation to misrepresent some facts in order to present yourself in a better light.
 Obviously, you wouldn't call that a "misrepresentation of facts" or "lie", you would rather choose a more smooth description of that.
 But the truth of the matter is that whenever you put the information that is not 100% accurate, it is nothing else but a lie.
 At least in the eyes of those who are to make the final hiring decision.

 What Do Job Seekers Lie about?

 1) The very first thing applicants lie about is their achievements.
-In most cases it is so obvious for recruiters and employers that they won’t even check the information by calling your former supervisor.
-Statements like “Increased sales by 400% in 2 weeks” or “Expanded customer database by 700%” appear to be overstatements (lies) right away.
-You don’t have to be super detective to understand that an applicant is lying, especially if one have never been in the management positions before.
+In most cases, it is so obvious for recruiters and employers that they won't even check the information by calling your former supervisor.
+Statements like "Increased sales by 400% in 2 weeks" or "Expanded customer database by 700%" appear to be overstatements (lies) right away.
+You don't have to be a super detective to understand that an applicant is lying, especially if one has never been in the management positions before.

 2) Another way how job seekers try to exaggerate their contribution and highlight their qualification is by claiming the responsibilities for the projects and programs where they only assisted in routine implementation procedures.
 "Planned and directed the implementation of process improvement initiatives to enhance operations efficiency" sounds cool but if you only assisted with the implementation not providing any guidance or leadership it will be pretty easy to figure out for employers.